lborb/book/src/title-page.md

-# Little Book of Rust Books
+# The Little Book of Rust Books

 This book is a catalogue of some Rust books in [mdbook](https://github.com/rust-lang/mdBook) format.